-The Committee met its targets as per its Annual Performance Plan 2019/20.
-It exceeded its annual meeting target of six meetings by convening nine meetings and had one awareness campaign that monitored the implementation of the Western Cape Language Policy.
+The Committee met its targets as per its Annual Performance Plan 2018/19.
+It exceeded its annual meeting target of six meetings by convening seven meetings and had an awareness campaign that monitored the implementation of the Western Cape Language Policy.